KevinStolk/mal-clone/README.md

 ## About

 > An anime tracker web application based on the famous site [MyAnimeList](https://www.myanimelist.net) with data regarding different anime, specific data about an anime and to add them to a personal watchlist to track them and complete them when finished watching.
-> The application is made with ReactJS, Firebase, Typescript, Axios and uses the Jikan.Moe API to retrieve data from MyAnimeList.
+> The application is made with ReactJS, TailwindCSS, Firebase, Typescript, Axios and uses the Jikan.Moe API to retrieve data from MyAnimeList.

 ## Installation/Instructions